 - Concord: these dark purple grapes are made popular by their use for grape juice, and oftentimes have small seeds that are perfectly edible

-There are many different types of grape varieties for eating (wine varieties are an entirely different ballgame!) and all would be delicious in this savory grape salad.
+There are many different types of grape varieties for eating and all would be delicious in this savory grape salad.
 So choose the grapes you love best and test out delicious combinations of both sweet and sour grapes.

-This Savory Grape Parmesan Salad recipe is a simple foundation for mixed grape fruit salads.
-Use it as a guide, but mix it up by adding your own favorite ingredients.
+Use this recipe as a guide, but mix it up by adding your own favorite ingredients.
 Here are a few possibilities:

 - Add your favorite fresh or dried herbs: fresh mint, basil, thyme, or oregano would add a delicious flavor boost